Heer Ranjha: Plot

-Heer (Izzat Bibi) is an extremely beautiful woman, born into a wealthy family belonging to the Sial clan, while Dheedo Ranjha, who is from the Ranjha clan of Jats, is the youngest of four brothers and lives in the village of Takht Hazara by the Chenab river in rural Punjab.
+Heer (Izzat Bibi) is an extremely beautiful woman, born into a wealthy family belonging to the Sial clan, while Dheedo Ranjha, who is from the Ranjha clan, is the youngest of four brothers and lives in the village of Takht Hazara by the Chenab river in rural Punjab.
 Being his father's favourite son, unlike his brothers who have to toil in the lands, he leads a life of ease, playing the flute ('Wanjhli'/'Bansuri').
 After the death of Ranjha's father, Mauju Chaudhry, Ranjha has a quarrel with his brothers over land, and leaves his home.
 In Waris Shah's version of the epic, Ranjha leaves home because his brothers' wives refused to serve him food.

 Eventually he arrives in Heer's village and falls in love with her.
 Heer's father offers Ranjha a job of herding his cattle.
 Ranjha, routinely, plays his flute in the fields after work and Heer becomes mesmerized by it and eventually falls in love with him.
 They meet each other secretly for several years until they are caught by Heer's envious uncle, Kaido, and her parents Chuchak and Malki.
 Heer is forced by her family and the local priest (Maulvi) to marry another man named Saida Khera, belonging to the Khera clan.

 Ranjha is left heartbroken.
 He wanders the countryside alone, until he eventually meets a Jogi (ascetic).
 After meeting Gorakhnath, the legendary founder of the Kanphata (pierced ear) sect of Jogis at Tilla Jogian ("Hill of Ascetics"), Ranjha becomes a jogi himself, piercing his ears and renouncing the material world.
 While reciting the name of the Lord, he wanders all over Punjab, eventually finding the village where Heer now lives.

 The two return to Heer's village, where Heer's parents agree to their marriage – though some versions of the tale state that the parents' agreement is only a deception.
 On the wedding day, Kaido, Heer's uncle, poisons her food in order to punish the girl for her behaviour.
 Hearing this news, Ranjha rushes to aid Heer, but is too late, as she has already eaten the poison-laced food and has died.
 Brokenhearted once again, Ranjha eats the remaining poisoned food and dies by her side.